 We brought Sarah up close to the window to use the beautiful Natural Northern light that comes in late at San Francisco City Hall.
 We posed her to give her wedding gown lots of movement and to accentuate her figure.
 The background is dark due to the time of evening.
-We also thought it would make her gold dress look even more stunning.
+Most of the San Francisco city hall wedding photographers that I know love this time of the evening for pictures.
+We thought that the evening light it would make her gold dress look even more stunning.
 This is one of the reasons we knew that bringing her to a window with natural light flowing in would be and advantage.
 The color of this type of light tends to be more gold in color so with our bride's reflective dress it worked out well.

 We thought it would be fun to show you some of the engagement portraits we did of this same couple.
 We did this portrait session in San Francisco about a week before their City Hall Wedding.
 We visited Crissy Field and the took them to Cable Cars by Ghirardelli Square.